developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/about/index.md

 ### New/Updated Features/Guides

+* **An all-new [Licensing Guide](../licensing)** describes the new processes for licensing EB apps on a device and across an organization.
-* **A new [Backward Compatibility Guide](../sap)** explains the minor adjustments required to avoid rendering and other issues when moving older apps EB 2.0.
+* **A new [Backward Compatibility Guide](../backward)** explains the minor adjustments required to avoid rendering issues and other problems when moving older apps to EB 2.0.
 * **A new [DataWedge Intents User Guide](../dwintents)** covers programmatic control of DataWedge from within an EB app.
 * **[Page-based Actions Guide](../pageactions)** defines a new set of actions that can execute JavaScript code or predefined commands whenever certain conditions are found on a page.
 * A new **[Voice Input/Output Guide](../voice)** describes how to use Page-based actions to enable voice input in an app.